aderant-handshake/SPEvents-Timezones/README.md

  ## Solution Components
  The solution to this problem has several layers dealing with how all day events are stored, queried and displayed.
 Some Assumptions to start:

  1. The SharePoint Site Collection is set to the desired timezone.
-The specific timezone is no relevant to the solution, but it should be a known entity.
+The specific timezone is not relevant to the solution, but it should be a known entity.
  2. Each user has the appropriate Timezone set for their SharePoint User Profile.
 This will be the timezone SharePoint uses when that person creates an event in a SP Calendar.
  3. Each user has the appropriate setting for HSTimeZoneID - this is critical for the correct offset when executing a query.